matthieuvigne/MiAM_eurobot2019/miam_py/README.md

  - miam_plot: a generic plotter script.
 Specify a space-separated list of headers to plot them.
 Separate headers by comma for plotting on the same axes.
 See script for full help.
+ - miam_analyse_tracking: performs specific plots aiming at helping understanding robot servoing on the table.
+This script plots the robot position and target position on the table (with table image as background), as well as position, angle, velocity and angular velocity values or errors.

 # Installing